Demonology Warlock PvP Rotation and Playstyle (Dragonflight / Patch 10.0.7)

 Healthstone should be used when you are at very low health and

 your healer does not have defensive cooldowns to keep you alive.
+Ensure you

-Demonic Circle, should be placed away from the enemy
+Demonic Circle should be placed away from the enemy

-team, but close to your healer.
+team but close to your healer.
 Make sure you coordinate when you will be using

-this, so your team can position themselves accordingly.
+this so your team can position themselves accordingly.
 You will want to use

-this when the enemy team is using their offensive cooldowns and you need to
+this when the enemy team is using their offensive cooldowns, and you need to

 create distance between you and them.
 Use the same concept when you need to